arrikenw/IT-Project/README.md

 Our system uses bearer tokens to authenticate requests.
 To ensure the security of user accounts, we have given the tokens a 6 hour expiry timer, preventing them for being reused by bad actors who gain access to a user's computer or token.

 For all requests made to routes that require authentication, our middleware extracts and validates the authorization token provided in the request.
-There are two possible outcomes to this validation.
+There are three possible outcomes to this validation.

 - If the token is valid, user information is injected into the request before it is passed to our controllers.
 This user information can be accessed in a controller through ```req.user```, which contains the user's id and other data.

-- If the token is invalid, expired, or not provided, the server will respond with status code 403 and the message ```Forbidden```.
+- If the token is invalid or expired, the server will respond with status code 403 and the message ```Forbidden```.

+- If the token is not provided, the server will respond with status code 401 and the message ```Unauthorized```

 Note that some routes do not require authentication, for example those that handle the service of posts with public visibility.